 You May Qualify for Legal Assistance

-Are you struggling to navigate the Social Security death benefit application process while you’re still grieving?
+Are you struggling to navigate the death benefit application process while you’re still grieving?
 An experienced disability attorney or advocate can help guide you through the paperwork and answer your questions privately.
-Best of all, an experienced attorney can ensure you get your Social Security death benefit payment as quickly as possible.
+Best of all, an attorney can secure any benefit payments the SSA owes you as quickly as possible.